Ann-Renée Desbiens: Playing career

-NCAA
+College

 In 2013, she was offered a scholarship to play at the University of Wisconsin in the NCAA, despite not being fluent in English.
 Across four years with the Wisconsin Badgers women's ice hockey program, she led the team to four Frozen Four appearances, tallied 99 wins in 122 games, and set several individual records, including highest career save percentage (SV%), at .963, and lowest goals against average (GAA), with 0.71.

 During her senior year, on November 6, 2016, Desbiens broke Noora Räty's record for most NCAA career shutouts of any gender.
 In a 6–0 shutout victory against the Bemidji State Beavers, Desbiens would log career shutout number 44.
 At the end of her senior year, Desbiens was awarded the Patty Kazmaier Award as the top female college ice hockey player in the United States.

 Desbiens was the first Canadian selected at the 2016 NWHL Draft, chosen in the first round, fourth overall by the Boston Pride.
 As of 2021, she has not appeared with the team nor made any indication of interest in playing in the NWHL.

 After the 2018 Olympics, during the 2018-19 season, Desbiens took a break from hockey, citing exhaustion and the uncertainty of options to play professionally.
 In May 2019, she returned to hockey by joining the PWHPA.

 In the 2019–20 season, Desbiens appeared for the Fond du Lac Bears in the Great Lakes Hockey League, an elite men's amateur league.
 She also participated in the women's ice hockey showcase at the 2020 NHL All-Star Game, making 15 saves as the Canadian All-Stars beat the American All-Stars.